Bank of America Gift Cards

 I called BoA on June 30, 2008 and spoke with several representations and was placed on hold for 46 minutes.
 Then they hung up on me.
 I called back and was transferred to another department, and the person said there was nothing that can be done.
 I said this was not fair because the gift card is useless.
 I asked to speak with a supervisor and spoke to Katie, the team manager, who stated that she would email Thalese and Thalese would contact me in less than two days.
 I called back two days later, and after being transferred to numerous representatives and placed on hold for close to one hour, I requested a supervisor and spoke with Wallace.
 The senior stated that I should call Hallmark.
 I informed Wallace that I had already called Hallmark.

-Bank of America Gift Cards Company Profile
+Bank of America Gift Cards Company Information

 - Company Name: